rsoiffer/Forge-of-Power/character-creation.md

 ## Level Up

 For each character level, you pick a level in one class, which gives you one talent from that class.
-As your character levels up, they also gain other bonuses, depending on whether it's an odd level or an even level.
+As your character levels up, you also gain other bonuses, depending on whether it's an odd level or an even level.

 For each odd level (1/3/5/etc.):
 * Pick a [class](classes.html) to gain a level in.